dader34/linkshort/README.md

 ## Prerequisites

-Before you start the server, make sure to run `seed.py` to populate the database with initial data.
+Before you start the server, make sure to run `seed.py` to initialize the database.

 ## Technologies Used